Health Care, Philosophy

 When Wendy is busy, she is not anxious.
 As work and keeping Wendy engrossed in activity helps her to control her fear and anxiety, this can be introduced to her as an intervention.

 As there are three hypotheses to explain the possible causes of her worsening condition, this helps the therapist to assess the situation from various perspectives and suggest a suitable treatment or intervention (L. Johnstone et al., 2011).
-The hypothesis can also help Wendy to maintain protective factors to assist in reducing the symptoms and problems.
+The hypothesis can also help Wendy maintain protective factors to assist in reducing the symptoms and problems.

 Interventions: